How to Reach Business Decision Makers: 5 Proven Steps That Work!

-Consider partnering with a reputable data provider that can give you prospects’ accurate B2B and B2C email addresses, full names, phone numbers and postal addresses.
-Equipped with their B2B emails, you can onboard that data on LinkedIn to create a custom audience segment and create a highly relevant ads for them.
-Likewise, you can onboard their B2C emails on Facebook to create a custom audience and meet them there as well.
+Consider partnering with a reputable data provider that can give you prospects’ accurate B2B and B2C email addresses, company website domains, full names, phone numbers, and postal addresses.
+Equipped with this information, you can onboard that data on LinkedIn to create a matched audience segment and create a highly relevant ad for them.
+Likewise, you can do the same on Facebook to create a custom audience and meet them there as well.

-In both instances, work with your digital marketing team to brainstorm the planning and execution of these ad campaigns.
+In all instances, work with your digital marketing team to brainstorm the planning and execution of these ad campaigns.

 Instead, spell out the value/benefits to decision makers UPFRONT through content and demonstrations of extreme value to them and their business.
 It can be something as simple as showing how the brand can enhance their customers’ lives!

-Research their industry thoroughly and make a legitimate case of how your product or services helps solve their problem(s).
-They will be impressed by the approach, as almost no sales person does this — but you are no ordinary sales person!
+Research their industry thoroughly and make a legitimate case of how your product or services help solve their problem(s).
+They will be impressed by the approach, as almost no salesperson does this — but you are no ordinary sales person!

-This upfront value/benefit can be done by writing an article or offering a free whitepaper, case study or a direct mail piece.
+This upfront value/benefit can be done by writing an article or offering a free whitepaper (without asking them to fill out a form!), case study or a direct mail piece.
 This shows how you intend to make the lives of their customers (and potential customers) better while forging a “win-win” relationship with them.